CIT2202/simple-oo-mvc/README.md

 > echo $msg; //outputs hello
 > ```
 >
-> It is useful to us here as it allows us to unpack data in *loadView* and make it easily accessible to the code in a view.
+> It is useful here as it allows us to unpack data and make it easily accessible to the code in a view.
 >
 ## On your own
 * Try and get the 'create' and 'delete' actions to work as well.
 You should only have to make changes to *index.php*, *FilmController.php* and *FilmModel.php*.